MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 ## Read the File path of a DOM File

 Use this API with a DOM File object to be able to get the path of files dropped on WebView2.
-The HTML and JavaScript snippets are part of the page content code running inside WebView2.
+The HTML and JavaScript snippets are part of the page content code running inside WebView2 and are used by both the C++ and C# sample code below.

 ```html
 <!-- File upload location -->